StrawberryBe/analytics.de-DE/help/components/c-classifications2/crb/classification-quickstart-rules.md

    ![Schritt Ergebnis](assets/classification_rules_page.png)

-   Beispiele zum Erstellen von Regeln finden Sie unter Classifications Rule Builder[ und ](/help/components/c-classifications2/crb/classification-rule-builder.md)Reguläre Ausdrücke in Classification-Regeln[](../../../components/c-classifications2/crb/classification-quickstart-rules.md#concept_8A63F9BCF9484963962E14E6286D312D).
+   For examples of building rules, see Classifications Rule Builder and Regular Expressions in Classification Rules.[](/help/components/c-classifications2/crb/classification-rule-builder.md)[](../../../components/c-classifications2/crb/classification-quickstart-rules.md#concept_8A63F9BCF9484963962E14E6286D312D)

    >[!NOTE]
    >
-   >Wenn ein Schlüssel mit mehreren Regeln übereinstimmt, die dieselbe Classification festlegen (in der Spalte Classification festlegen), wird die letzte Regel verwendet, die mit der Classification übereinstimmt.
+   >If a key matches multiple rules that set the same classification (in the Set Classification column), the last rule that matches the classification is used.
 See **About Rule Priority** above for more information about sorting rules.

 1. [Testen Sie den Regelsatz](../../../components/c-classifications2/crb/classification-quickstart-rules.md#task_618A1E7CC8664E728F312250E8367158).
 1. After testing, click **[!UICONTROL Active]** to validate and activate the rule.